 I don’t know about you, but I’m nearly joining the “units of time” club to keep track of my daily tasks.
-Exactly how Nick Hornby’s characters in his novel About a Boy does.
-The only difference between Will Freeman and I is the fact that I actually have a job.
+Exactly how Nick Hornby’s characters in his novel About a Boy do.
+The only difference between Will Freeman and me is the fact that I actually have a job.

 And I wish I had some extra “units of time” in which I could fit everything that I’d like to do, see and/or buy.

 We tend to believe the Internet was created not just for procrastination, but also to help us to simplify our lives.
 You can browse it for a few minutes and have bills paid or holidays booked.
 Simple as that!

 It’s also known that e-commerce and mobile shopping services really have made life easier.
 Usability, a variety of different products, and affordable prices; all those facts are real key points of online shopping success.
 Together with no more long queues; no traffic on a way back home; or the madness of seasonal sales too.
 We save time.
 Fact!

 According to the statistics published in a factsheet by Bpost International in 2014: